Microsoft Authentication Library (MSAL) for Python

 pip install msal

-Before using MSAL Python register your application with the Microsoft identity platform.
+Before using MSAL Python, make sure to register your application with the Microsoft identity platform.
+You will need to take note of your client ID and tenant ID.

-Acquiring tokens with MSAL Python follows this 3-step pattern.
-This is the high level conceptual pattern.
+Acquiring tokens with MSAL Python follows a three-step pattern.
 There will be some variations for different flows.
-They are demonstrated in the runnable samples.
+If you would like to see them in action, download our samples.

-MSAL proposes a clean separation between public client applications, and confidential client applications.
+MSAL relies on a clean separation between public client and confidential client applications.
 Therefore, create either a

 result = None # It is just an initial value.
 Please follow instructions below.